SimpleFinance/gradle-test-lab-plugin/README.md

     // Configures the Google API configuration for this project. googleApi {

         // The Google Cloud Storage bucket where the test results will be stored.
-        // In this example, a `Provider` is used to only call `System.currentTimeMillis()`
-        // at execution time.
-        bucketName.set(provider {
-            val currentTime = System.currentTimeMillis()
-            "my-bucket-$currentTime"
-        })
+        // If this is changed from the default, billing must be set up for
+        // Google Cloud Storage.
+        bucketName = "my-bucket-name";

         // Path to service account credentials used to execute tests on Firebase and
         // fetch results from Google Cloud Storage.
 If not provided, application default
         // credentials will be used.
-        serviceCredentials.set(file("/path/to/service/credentials.json"))
+        serviceCredentials = file("/path/to/service/credentials.json")

         // The Firebase/Google Cloud Platform project to use when executing tests and
-        // fetching results from Google Cloud Storage. projectId.set("my-project-id-12345")
+        // fetching results from Google Cloud Storage. projectId = "my-project-id-12345"
     }

     // Configures the test configurations for this project. tests {

         // Configure and add an instrumentation test to this container.
         // See "Common test options" below for options available to all test types. instrumentation(name = "instrumentation") {

             // Environment variables to set for the test. environmentVariables.put("key", "value")

             // The `InstrumentationTestRunner` class.
 Optional; the default is determined by
             // examining the application's manifest.
             testRunnerClass.set("com.example.test.MyTestRunner")

             // Test targets to execute.
 Optional; if empty, all targets in the module will
             // be ran.
             testTargets.addAll(